Inflation pushes UK government interest costs in June to fresh record

 Interest payments paid by the government for last month hit £19.4bn.

-It pushed government borrowing for the month up from a year earlier to the second highest June level on record.
+It pushed government borrowing for the month up to the second-highest June level since records began in 1993.

-Borrowing - the difference between spending and tax income - was £22.9bn during the month, up £4.1bn from a year earlier, the Office for National Statistics said.
+Borrowing - the difference between spending and tax income - was £22.9bn during the month, up by £4.1bn from a year earlier, the Office for National Statistics said.

+The interest payments were more than double the previous monthly record set in June 2021.

-Responding to the figures, Chancellor Nadhim Zahawi said: "We recognise that there are risks to the public finances including from inflation, with debt interest costs in June more than double the previous monthly record.
+Responding to the figures, Chancellor Nadhim Zahawi said he recognised there were risks to the public finances, including from soaring inflation.

-"That's why the government has taken action to strengthen the public finances, and in their latest forecast the Office for Budgetary Responsibility assessed that we are on track to get debt down."
+"That's why the government has taken action to strengthen the public finances, and in their latest forecast the Office for Budget Responsibility [OBR] assessed that we are on track to get debt down."

+The recent high levels of debt interest payments are largely a result of higher inflation, the Office for National Statistics (ONS) said.

+This is due to the interest paid on government bonds rising in line with the Retail Prices Index measure of inflation, which hit 11.8% in June.